 14. Don’t Take a Large Salary

-One reason many new business owners don’t pay themselves at all is that from a tax standpoint, the advantages outweigh the disadvantages.
+Many new business owners don’t pay themselves because, from a tax standpoint, the advantages outweigh the disadvantages.
 To determine if you fall into this group, consider your business entity and whether it’s best to calculate your salary via the owner’s draw method or the salary method.
 Depending on these two factors, there could be more tax benefits to reinvesting most of your profits into your business rather than taking a full salary.

 The Owner’s Draw Method

 The owner’s draw method takes your salary as a percentage of the company’s profits, but only the profits and not revenue.
 Business owners who use this method are not legally obligated to withhold for Medicare, Social Security, or federal and state income taxes when they take their paychecks.
 Come tax season, however, you’ll still have to report that income and pay the equivalent taxes on it.
-You must, therefore, keep accurate records of your income and consistently put money away for your future tax payment.
+Therefore, you must keep accurate records of your income and consistently put money away for your future tax payment.

 The Salary Method